 Renewing your work permit

-- International postdocs must ensure that they hold a valid work permit at all times.
+- International postdoctoral fellows must ensure that they hold a valid work permit at all times.
 It is very important that you file your application for a renewed work permit with the Citizenship and Immigration Canada (CIC) Case Processing Centre within a sufficient timeline (at least 90 days if you apply online and at least 120 days if you send your application by regular mail) before the expiry date on your current work permit, and that you pay the appropriate fees and keep your receipt.
 This also applies to accompanying spouses/dependents.

 - If the delay in processing and issuing your new work permit is attributable to CIC, you will be presumed as having “implied status”, provided that you do not leave Canada during the time you are waiting to receive your new work permit.